 Scientist · Author · Speaker

-Climate, energy, and food futures — with realism and hope
+Climate and nature futures — with realism and hope

 How our food, energy and economic systems can change fast enough to avoid the worst of the climate crisis — told through evidence, honesty about the risks, and clarity about where real progress is already happening.

-British Academy Global Professor, Oxford Martin School · Frontiers Planet Prize International Champion, 2023
+British Academy Global Professor, Oxford Martin School, University of Oxford

 Talks